glenlong/wedding/src/content/posts/outline-to-speech.md

 The reason for this was to give you a simple way to lead into some of your stories.

-For instance, if the father of the bride has a story about his daughter which shows that she doesn't give up easily, he could introduce it like this:
+For instance, if the Father of the Bride has a story about his daughter which shows that she doesn't give up easily, he could introduce it like this:

 > Those of you who know Karen well will agree that she doesn't give up easily once she's set herself a goal.
 This was true even from a young age and I remember one particular time when…